Mallory Book: Fictional character biography

+Mallory started falling for the Two-Gun Kid, but came under the influence of Starfox's powers, forcing her to fall in love with Awesome Andy, instead, who copied Starfox's powers, thus continuing to influence Mallory into loving him, and the two then began what appeared to be a mutually consensual relationship.
+However, Mallory found out that her feelings were being manipulated, and Andy, growing guilty, turned off his mimicry of Starfox's powers.
+Once his powers were shut down, Mallory reverted to normal and became furious with Andy, demanding he stay away from her.

+Mallory took revenge on Jen when defended The Leader, Samuel Sterns, and subpoenaed Jen as witness for the defense.
+On the stand, Mallory forced Jen to list all her sexual encounters as She-Hulk to build a defense for Sterns that gamma-radiated superhumans have no control over their actions and humiliate Jen at the same time.
+Mallory's successful defense of Sterns got her made a partner of the firm and she seemed to make peace with Jen.

+In Peter David's run, Mallory assigns Jen the defense of Arthur Moore, a supervillain named 'Dark Art' whom Jen subsequently assaults as She-Hulk after Moore shows her false illusions of him murdering children, resulting in Mallory being furious with Jen and accepting her resignation from the firm.
 Mallory is ultimately revealed to be the supervillain chairwoman of Fourth Wall Enterprises, seeking to bring an end to all metafictional beings.
 Having gained Jen's respect, Mallory elects to temporarily shut down the She-Hulk Project due to the cancellation of the ongoing She-Hulk title, with her board speculating she will resume her plans once a new ongoing She-Hulk series featuring her is commissioned, lest "Book's cancelled" become a reality.

 In other media

 Renée Elise Goldsberry appears as Mallory Book in the Marvel Cinematic Universe television series She-Hulk: Attorney at Law (2022).
 She is a lawyer who works in the same law office as Walters.
+In the series, Book is simply stern and shows no malicious intent, even slowly becoming friends with Jen when she declares her as her best friend.